lky1020/MAD_Assignmnet/README.md

 # MAD_Assignmnet
-This is a Mobile App that developed for Mobile Application Development Assignment.
+This is a Hotel Management Mobile App that developed for Mobile Application Development Assignment.